Cyosai/Archive-iGameBox-iPA/README.md

 # Archive-iGameBox-iPA
-This Repository contains "igamebox.ru"(almost) full website archive of files in "Releases" section which was created to relive old nostalgic times
+This Repository contains "igamebox.ru" (almost) full website archive (2013-2023) of files in "Releases" section which was created to relive old nostalgic times